Vieper1/the-lighter/README.md

 # THE LIGHTER
 Started with the game idea: <b>What you don't see is not real!

-#### Story Cover & Play
+#### Story Cover and Play

-It's a 2.5D game where you play as Lumino, the ball with the magical flashlight </br>
+&nbsp;&nbsp;&nbsp;&nbsp; It's a 2.5D game where you play as Lumino, the ball with the magical flashlight </br>
-Anything you can't see without the flashlight only exists when it's lit by it
+&nbsp;&nbsp;&nbsp;&nbsp; Anything you can't see without the flashlight only exists when it's lit by it

 </br>